harshtrivedi134/car-servicing-appointment-scheduler/README.md

    `$ mvn spring-boot:run`

 4. Navigate to Swagger UI
-   `Go to http://localhost:8080/swagger-ui.html to view the endpoints and test them`
+   Go to http://localhost:8080/swagger-ui.html to view the endpoints and test them.

 5. To stop the postgres container.
     `$ ./teardown.sh`